reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Client-Area-and-cPanel-Basics.md

 ##### Domains

 The Domains section of cPanel allows you to manage your addon domains, [subdomains](http://docs.reclaimhosting.com/Domain-Management/Subdomains-and-Subfolders/#subdomains), aliases, and redirected domains.
-Additionally, you can use the Simple Zone Editor and Advanced Zone Editor to map different parts of your domain on different services.
+Additionally, you can use the Simple Zone Editor and Advanced Zone Editor to map different parts of your domain to different services.

 ![Domains](http://i1071.photobucket.com/albums/u516/Brumface/5ec6707d-8e9f-40a1-a273-887f88f67f2e_zps9m7xajq5.png)